The Wheaton Blog

 9. No On-Site Survey

-Another variation of moving fraud involves operators giving estimates without even seeing the items they are moving.
-Then, once they have all your items loaded in their truck, they ask for more money.
 To give accurate moving quotes, movers need to see how large your home is, how many items you need moved and how heavy everything is.
-They should also notice moving challenges like narrow staircases and specialty items like pianos so that they can accurately estimate the time and effort needed to clear the home.
-Wheaton employee with truck.
+They should also notice moving challenges like narrow staircases and specialty items like large furniture, so they can accurately estimate the time and effort needed to clear the home.

 When you show the movers around, whether in person or virtually, make sure all the items you are moving are accounted for.
 Keep in mind that if you add items to go on the truck without having mentioned them during the visual survey, the cost of your move will go up, as that changes the scope of the move.

-Avoid Moving Scams with a Reputable Moving Company
+Avoid Moving Scams With a Reputable Moving Company

 Share This Post